microsoft/CCF/doc/use_apps/verify_tx.rst

 Revealing `hash(claim_a)` and `claim_b` allows verification without revealing `claim_a` in this case.

 Although CCF takes the approach of concatenating leaf components to keep its implementation simple and format-agnostic, an application may choose to encode its claims in a structured way for convenience, for example as JSON, CBOR etc.

+Applications may wish to expose dedicated endpoints, besides CCF's built-in :http:GET:`/node/receipt`, in which they can selectively expand claims, as illustrated in :ref:`build_apps/logging_cpp:User-Defined Claims in Receipts`.
+If some claims must stay confidential, applications should encrypt them rather than merely digest them.
+They key can be kept in a private table for example, which like the claim will be available through the historical query API.
+The application logic can then decide whether to decrypt the claim for the caller depending on its authorisation policy.